dvreeze/yaidom/doc/checklist.rst

 * Yaidom's query API offers mostly "element filtering" methods (no map-like operations, no need for CanBuildFrom, and elements are more central than nodes in general).
 * The query API mainly offers only 3 "axes" for element nodes (child elements, descendant elements, and descendant-or-self elements).

 Yaidom also uses no "generic tree API".
-After all, each domain may have a somewhat different idea about (general) trees.
+After all, each domain may have somewhat different needs from such a generic tree API.
-For example, in the domain of XML there are different kinds of nodes, and element nodes take a very central position.
+For example, in the domain of XML there are different kinds of nodes, and element nodes have a very central position.
 Moreover, for XML DOM-like trees it is natural to assume finite (and typically even limited) tree depths, whereas in many other domains the tree query API should let the user choose a maximum tree depth.
 Another example is the choice of how to represent immutable trees that still know about their context (ancestor nodes).
 Yaidom made a specific choice